 The Company does not expect to generate revenue from sales of engineered T cell therapies for B cell-mediated autoimmune diseases or any other revenue unless and until the Company completes preclinical and clinical development and obtains regulatory approval for one or more product candidates.
 If the Company seeks to obtain regulatory approval for any of its product candidates, the Company expects to incur significant commercialization expenses.

-In December 2019, a novel strain of coronavirus (COVID-19) surfaced in Wuhan, China and has since reached multiple other regions and countries.
-The COVID-19 pandemic is evolving and to date has led to the implementation of various responses, including government-imposed quarantines, travel restrictions and other public health safety measures, which have delayed the commencement of non-COVID-19-related clinical trials, among other restrictions.
-The extent to which COVID-19 impacts the Company’s operations or those of its third party partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including new information that may emerge concerning the severity of COVID-19, the impact of new strains of the virus, the effectiveness and availability of vaccines and the actions to contain COVID-19 or treat its impact, among others.
-The Company’s financial results to date have not been significantly impacted by COVID-19, however, the Company cannot at this time predict the specific extent, duration, or full impact that the COVID-19 pandemic will have on its financial condition, operations, and business plans, including its ability to raise additional capital, the timing and enrollment of patients in its ongoing and planned clinical trials, future financings and other expected milestones of its product candidates.
+In December 2019, a novel strain of coronavirus (COVID-19) surfaced in Wuhan, China and proceeded to spread globally.
+The COVID-19 pandemic has continued to evolve as new variants of COVID-19 have been identified and spread, which has led to various responses, including government-imposed quarantines, travel restrictions and other public health safety measures.
+The extent to which COVID-19 will continue to impact the Company’s operations or those of its third party partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 pandemic, new information that may emerge concerning the severity of COVID-19, the impact of new strains of the virus, the effectiveness, availability and utilization of vaccines and the actions to contain COVID-19 or treat its impact, among others.
+The Company’s financial results to date have not been significantly impacted by COVID-19, however, the Company cannot at this time predict the specific extent, duration, or full impact that the ongoing COVID-19 pandemic will have on its financial condition, operations, and business plans, including its ability to raise additional capital, the timing and enrollment of patients in its ongoing and planned clinical trials, future financings and other expected milestones of its product candidates.

 The Company has sustained annual operating losses since inception and expects to continue to generate operating losses for the foreseeable future.
 The Company’s ultimate success depends on the outcome of its research and development activities.
-The Company has cash and cash equivalents and investments of $102,808 as of June 30, 2021.
-Through June 30, 2021, the Company has incurred an accumulated deficit of $87,139.
+The Company had cash and cash equivalents and investments of $109,213 as of March 31, 2022.
+Through March 31, 2022, the Company has incurred an accumulated deficit of $125,533.
 Management expects to incur additional losses in the future as it continues its research and development and will need to raise additional capital to fully implement its business plan and to fund its operations.

 The entire disclosure for the business description and basis of presentation concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).